bradford-smith94/vim-superupdate/README.md

 Type: string

-Default: None (attempts to autodetect, working for Vundle and vim-plug)
+Default: None (attempts to autodetect)

 The command used to update plugins.